HS Code for Hair Extensions in the USA: What Importers Should Know?

 Is 6703 the HS code for human hair extensions?

 Not always.
-HTS 6703 is generally for human hair that is dressed, thinned, bleached, or otherwise worked and prepared for use in making wigs or similar articles.
-Many finished human hair extensions may be classified under 6704.20.00.00 in the U.S.
+HTS 6703.00.30.00 generally applies to human hair that is dressed, thinned, bleached, or otherwise worked and prepared for use in making wigs or similar articles.
+Many finished human hair extensions may need to be reviewed under HTS 6704.20.00.00 instead.

 What is HTS 6704.20.00.00 used for?

 HTS 6704.20.00.00 covers wigs, switches, and similar articles of human hair, as well as articles of human hair not elsewhere specified or included.
-It is often relevant for finished human hair extension products.
+It is often relevant when reviewing finished human hair extension products.

 Are synthetic hair extensions under the same code as human hair extensions?

 Usually no. Synthetic hair products are generally classified separately under heading 6704, often under synthetic textile material subheadings.
-The exact code depends on the product form.
+The exact code depends on product form and material.

 Who should confirm the final HTS code?